-As an Associate Member of the Canadian Council of Administrative Tribunals, I participated in the 34th Annual Symposium in June 2018.
-The symposium took place in Ottawa and was entitled "Capitalizing on Experience: Practical Skills for Modern Tribunals".
+As an Associate Member of the Canadian Council of Administrative Tribunals, I participated in the 35th Annual Symposium in May 2019.
+The symposium took place in Montreal and was entitled "Common Challenges, Diverse Solutions: Administrative Justice in a World of Change".
 Participants in the symposium are drawn from administrative tribunals and boards from across the nation representing multiple specialties, including law societies, health and safety standards agencies, immigration and refugee boards, property assessment agencies, residential tenancies adjudicators, and support services.
-Of particular interest and relevance in the 2018 symposium were the panel discussions related to managing difficult situations, the challenges of tribunal restructuring and reorganization, and the introduction and consequences of incorporating artificial intelligence suites into the tribunal system.
+Of particular interest and relevance in the 2019 symposium were the panel discussions related to access to justice, what can be learned from inquisitorial adjudication versus adversarial adjudication, delineating and protecting tribunal independence, and innovative uses of technology to deliver administrative justice more efficiently.